nicoespeon/abracadabra/README.md

 - Mark all usages of a variable, to help you regroup them
 - Identify variables that are always passed together in function calls

+#### Does it highlights new references automatically?

+Say you have highlighted a variable.
+Now you add some more code that refers to the same variable.

+It won't be _automatically_ highlighted.

+We could.
+But a naive implementation of this would constantly parse the AST of the code you are working with, which would probably affect your editor performances (not good).

+One way to do it would be to toggle highlight over the reference once to remove the old highlight, then again to get the new reference!
+But that's annoying!

+That's why you have a "Refresh Highlights" command.
+Hit `Ctrl + Alt + H` and references will be recomputed again for you!

 ## Configuration